- Course type: Self-paced

 About This Course

-This helpful test prep course can help you prepare for all areas of the language arts portion of the GED test, including language conventions and usage, writing and reading comprehension skills.
-Take your time as you work at your own pace, learning about the fundamentals of reading as well as writing mechanics and the writing process.
+This engaging test prep course can help you prepare for all areas of the language arts portion of the GED test, including grammar, reading for meaning and how to create arguments.
+Take your time as you work at your own pace, learning how to structure sentences, analyze informational texts and more.
 Professional instructors created these lessons, so you can be confident you're learning accurate information provided in an easy-to-understand format.

-Check out our GED Preparation resources!
-We've got GED courses to teach you the material, comprehensive GED study guides to help you study, GED practice tests to test your knowledge, and GED informational articles to get you up to speed on testing logistics.
+Check out our GED test prep materials!
+We've got GED courses to teach you the material, comprehensive GED study guides to help you study, GED practice tests to test your knowledge, and informational GED resources to get you up to speed on testing logistics.

 Syllabus & Course Information

 Our comprehensive test prep course contains lessons and chapters aligned with all the areas you'll need to be familiar with in order to do well on the GED Reasoning Through Language Arts exam.
-Here you'll review topics such as writing and structuring sentences and writing about a text.
+Here you'll review topics such as word choice and the organization of ideas for writing.
 Complete this course, and you should be able to:

-This course is made up of 42 lessons, each accompanied by a self-assessment quiz, in a total of eight chapters.
+This course is made up of 47 lessons, each accompanied by a self-assessment quiz, in a total of six chapters.
 For a more comprehensive review, we've included a multiple-choice test at the end of every chapter as well.

 GED Reasoning Through Language Arts Exam Information

-Over 97% of colleges and employers accept the GED high school equivalency credential, and it is recognized in all 50 states.
-The GED Reasoning Through Language Arts test measures students' abilities in language arts reasoning, science, mathematical reasoning and social studies.
+Over 97% of colleges and employers accept the GED high school equivalency credential.
+The Reasoning Through Language Arts portion of the GED test measures students' abilities in grammar and language, reasoning for meaning and how to identify and create arguments.

-- Question Type: drop-down, fill-in-the-blank, multiple-choice, hot spot and written response
+- Question Type: Drop-down, drag and drop, multiple-choice, select an answer, written response

 - Time Limit: 150 minutes